celestiaorg/celestia-app/docs/architecture/adr013-non-interactive-default-rules-for-zero-padding.md

 If the blob length is smaller than `MaxSquareSize` then the blob starts at index 1.
 `MaxSquareSize` can be changed to another threshold.
 The smaller the threshold the more padding we will have.

-The Picture below shows the difference between the old and new non-interactive default rules in a square of size 8 and a thereshold of 8.
+The picture below shows the difference between the old and new non-interactive default rules in a square of size 8 and a threshold of 8.

 ![Blob Alignment Comparison](./assets/blob-alignment-comparison.png)